 Starting a new company can be a daunting task.
-There are many things to consider prior to opening for business.
-It is crucial that all business owners’ know what bonds are needed to operate legally and protect their business.
-We will review what it means to be bonded, which bonds are required, the benefits of bonding and what you should know prior to purchasing a bond.
+There are many things to consider before opening for business, and it’s crucial that all business owners know what bonds are needed to operate legally and protect their business.
+We will review what it means to be bonded, the process of getting bonded, the benefits of bonding and what you should know before purchasing a bond.

-Besides advertising that your business is “bonded and insured” or “licensed and bonded”, the benefits of surety and fidelity bonds are drastically different.
-Surety bonds benefit and protect the public, not the bonded business.
-If the business (the principal) fails to fulfill the surety bond guarantee such as not following its business license terms, the obligee (whoever is requiring the bond) can file a claim to recoup any losses.
+Besides advertising that your business is “bonded and insured” or “licensed and bonded”, the benefits of surety and fidelity bonds are very different.
+Surety bonds benefit and protect the public, not your business.
+If your business fails to fulfill the surety bond guarantee such as not following its business license terms, the obligee (whoever is requiring the bond) can file a claim to recoup any losses caused by you.

-One might ask how a surety bond is beneficial to their company.
+You may wonder how a surety bond is beneficial to your company.
 Remember, surety bonds are required to legally operate.
-The alternatives to obtaining a surety bond are either to stop all operations, or acquire an irrevocable letter of credit (ILOC).
-An ILOC will cost a percentage of the face amount and will require 100% collateral, tying up your working capital.
-Surety bonds cost a percentage of the required bond amount, but collateral is usually not required.
+Your only alternatives are to either stop all operations, or obtain an irrevocable letter of credit (ILOC).
+An ILOC will cost a percentage of the face amount required and 100% collateral will be needed, tying up your working capital.
+Surety bonds cost a percentage of the bond amount, but collateral is usually not required.
 Looking at the alternatives, it is clear that a surety bond can be very beneficial to your company’s operations.

-Fidelity bonds can benefit both your business and clients, as they protect against employee dishonesty and are relatively inexpensive.
+Fidelity bonds can benefit both your business and clients since they protect against employee dishonesty and are relatively inexpensive.
 A business service fidelity bond will protect your clients, while an employee dishonesty and ERISA fidelity bond will protect you and your business.
 Visit our fidelity bond catalog to discover more about fidelity bonds.

 Surety bonds are not insurance for you; they protect the public.
 As said earlier, if you don’t fulfill your obligations, a claim will be filed which you will be held responsible to pay.

 The bonding company will also require your company and all owners to sign an indemnity agreement to ensure the bonding company is held harmless against any losses you may cause.
-The agreement cannot be modified and the surety will not bond you if you do not sign.
+The agreement cannot be modified and the surety won’t be able to bond you if you do not sign.

 The bond agency you choose to work with can make a gigantic difference.
-Choosing the wrong agency can result in slow turnaround time, extra fees and even the inability to get a surety bond.
+Choosing the wrong agency can result in slow turnaround time, extra fees and even failure to get bonded.

 Whether you need a surety bond, or want a fidelity bond to enhance and protect your business, you can apply directly on our website.
 If you have any further questions regarding bonding, feel free to leave a comment below, or contact a bond specialist in our office for additional guidance.